michael-psenka/citelink/README.md

 citelink mypaper.pdf
 ```

+## Updating
+Running the appropriate install script again will simply copy over the contents of either `cite_link_changer_dotnet` or `cite_link_changer_mono` (whichever is appropriate), so simply clone the repository again and run the appropriate installation script.
+If you changed the command name or install directory, make sure you change back to the same one!
 ## Editing the code

 If you would like to tinker with the main program, I've included both the C# source code and .csproj descriptor for the .NET project.
 You can build/compile with either `dotnet` or Mono's `mcs`, as long as you've installed the only outside dependency, `itextsharp --version=5.5.13.3`.